Introduction

 • Marginal: Locational Short-Run Marginal Costs (LSRMC), stored energy value, water volume value

-• Economic: operation, emission, and reliability costs and revenues from operation and operating reserves
+• Economic: operation, emission, and reliability costs and revenues from operation, operating reserves, and ramp reserves

 • Flexibility: flexibility provided by demand, by the different generation and consumption technologies, and by power not served